Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Numerical Results and Discussions

-Interestingly, one can already extract the SM results from Fig.~\ref{fig:diff_FF} by shrinking each colored region into a curve, corresponding to the special case with $g^R_S=0$.
-The SM predictions of $(P_{\text{Int}})^l_a$ and $(P_{\text{Int}})^h_a$ are also demonstrated explicitly in the first columns of Figs.~\ref{fig:CombindifFF} and \ref{fig:CombindifFFH} respectively.
-It can be seen that among the three cases, the LQCD predicts the largest differential cross section of the QE scattering process in the SM, while the NRQM yields the smallest.
-Intriguingly, such a pattern is also consistent with that observed in the QE weak production of the $\Lambda_c$ baryon through the process $\nu_{\mu}+\ce{^16O}\to \mu^- +\Lambda_c+X$~\cite{Sobczyk:2019uej}.
+The SM predictions of $(P_{\text{Int}})^l_a$ and $(P_{\text{Int}})^h_a$ are presented in the first columns of Figs.~\ref{fig:CombindifFF} and \ref{fig:CombindifFFH}, respectively.
+One can see that among the three cases, the LQCD predicts the largest differential cross section of the QE scattering process in the SM, while the NRQM yields the smallest.
+Such a pattern is also consistent with that observed in the QE weak production of the $\Lambda_c$ baryon through the process $\nu_{\mu}+\ce{^16O}\to \mu^- +\Lambda_c+X$~\cite{Sobczyk:2019uej}.
 However, the situation becomes more complicated for other observables.
 For instance, the crossover behavior of $P^{l,h}_L$ makes the $P^{l,h}_L=0$ line a watershed: above it the RCQM (LQCD) predicts the largest $P^{l}_L$ ($P^{h}_L$), while below it the LQCD (RCQM) predicts the largest $P^{l}_L$ ($P^{h}_L$).
 In addition, the RCQM always seems to produce a larger $P^{l,h}_P$ than the NRQM does.

 The small width of each fuzzy colored region in Fig.~\ref{fig:diff_FF} results from the variation of the WC $g^R_S$ within the allowed parameter space shown in Fig.~\ref{fig:constraints}.
 To have a clearer view of this effect, we work in the small-$g_i$ limit and plot in Figs.~\ref{fig:CombindifFF} and \ref{fig:CombindifFFH} the variations of $(P_{\text{SM}})^{l,h}_{a}$ and $(P_{\text{Int}})^{l,h}_{a}$ with respect to $Q^2$ with the form factors calculated in LQCD (blue), NRQM (green), and RCQM (red), both within the SM and in the $g^R_V$, $g^L_S$, and $g^R_S$ scenarios.
 Note that the $g^L_T$ scenario is not considered here, because the relevant tensor form factors have not been calculated in NRQM and RCQM.
 Once again, the $1\sigma$-level statistical uncertainties of the form factors have been taken into account in the LQCD case (see the yellow regions shown in Figs.~\ref{fig:CombindifFF} and \ref{fig:CombindifFFH}).